-Addiction is declared one of our nations epidemics.
-It affects thousands of people all over the world.
+The addiction crisis in our country has reached alarming levels, with one in seven Americans struggling with substance abuse.
 One of emergency goals of the opioid crisis is to “support cutting-edge research on addiction and pain”.

 Addiction also affects family, loved one and friends of those, who suffer from this disease.
 Opioids addiction happens and takes our loved ones so fast that we feel powerless and incapable of helping them.